dengkliu/algorithms/README.md

 ### Others

-You can also use BFS to
-1. Work on a 2D matrix problem regarding some maximum/minimum problems.
+You can also use BFS to 1. work on a 2D matrix problem regarding some maximum/minimum problems.
 Sometimes the problem can also be solved with DP.
 2. find farthest node from a start, and furthermore find the two farthest nodes in a graph.

 * [Map Jump](https://github.com/dengkliu/algorithms/blob/master/MapJump.java)
 * [Longest path on a tree](https://github.com/dengkliu/algorithms/blob/master/LongestPathOnTheTree.java)